Toddlers can be some of the most fun and challenging years of your baby’s life.

 For me, the toddler years are when things started to get fun and interesting.
 Sure, it was good to see my kids develop through the baby years, but the toddler years are when communication moved up a few notches.

-Here are my six tips for all dads when it comes to raising toddlers.
+Here are my six tips for all dads when raising toddlers.

 Use positive discipline